-Program Cost: $2,400 which includes housing, daily meals, staffing and supervision, program-related fieldtrips, social activities, a weekend fieldtrip to a theme park, insurance (primary or excess depending upon parent coverage), and program-themed supplies.
+Program Cost: $2400 which includes housing, daily meals, staffing and supervision, social activities, insurance (primary or excess depending upon parent coverage), and program-themed supplies.

 All interested and qualified students are encouraged to apply regardless of ability to pay.
 Limited, need-based scholarships, are available for students attending a Florida high school.

 - What REx Offers

 - Work with your peers to master laboratory techniques and engage in research procedures with UF graduate students and faculty.

 - Hear from representatives of various academic programs (such as the Honors Program, medical school, & graduate school), and receive information on career tracks relevant to research and practice in biomedicine.

 - Live in UF Residence Halls with other participants from around the state.
 Together, you’ll enjoy fun socials, sports, and other activities in the evenings.